jaswanthreddy2000/jaswanthreddy2000/README.md

 - 👋 Hi, I’m @jaswanthreddy2000
-- 👀 I’m interested in data science
+- 👀 I’m interested in Machine learning
 - 🌱 I’m currently learning spring boot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at njaswanthreddy2000@gmail.com